Mission

 • Received support from the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) as a parent or child

-Send inquiries to the registration staff listed for each program if scholarship information is not provided on the registration page.
+Send inquiries to [email protected] if scholarship information is not provided on a registration page.

 Here are some highlights of our diversity focused work in action: